I562818/xsc-cap/supportedFeatures.md

 - Log file generation using CDS Compile.

 - Converts the technical configuration and element configuration to be CAP compliant, accomplished through the use of “@sql.append”.
-- Remove Series Entity which is not supported in CAP CDS
+- Remove Series Entity which is not supported in CAP CDS.

 - Replaceing the annotation  @Comment  for table and element with “/** */ “to CAP Compliant Format and adding parameters required in package.json.